ufcg-lsd/saps-engine/docs/archiver-install.md

 ### Archiver Configuration file

-The second part is the customization of the [archiver.conf](/config/archiver.conf) file allowing to interact with other components, including the SAPS Catalog, temporary and permanent storage pools.
+In the second part of the configuation, the[archiver.conf](/config/archiver.conf) file should be customized to indicate how the Archiver should interact with other components, including the SAPS Catalog, temporary and permanent storage pools.

 ## Run
-Once the configuration file is customized, below command are used to start and stop the Archiver component.
+Once the configuration file is customized, the below commands are used to start and stop the Archiver component.

 ```
 # Start command